evennia/evennia/docs/sphinx/source/wiki/Attributes.rst

 them are stored safely.
 So for efficiency, it can be a good idea to avoid deeply nested lists with objects if you can.

-To store several objects, you may only use python *lists*, *dictionaries* or *tuples* to store them.
-If you try to save any other form of iterable (like a ``set`` or a home-made class), the Attribute will convert, store and retrieve it as a list instead.
-Since you can nest dictionaries, lists and tuples together in any combination, this is usually not a limitation you need to worry about.

 *Note that you could fool the safety check if you for example created custom, non-iterable classes and stored database objects in them.
 So to make this clear - saving such an object is **not supported** and will probably make your game unstable.
-Store your database objects using lists, tuples, dictionaries or a combination of the three and you should be fine.*
+Store your database objects using lists, tuples, dictionaries, sets or a combination of the four and you should be fine.*

 Examples of valid attribute data: